+Christian.
+Men are much the same in all professions.
+When I speak of the clergyman or the physician.
+I speak not of any individual or class of men, but of human nature under particular influences.
+"The wisdom of the law-maker is one," says Bacon, "and of a lawyer another."
 Few men are wholly honest: and but few again of these honest men are capable of suspending their judgment, but, when their prejudices are concerned, "have ears more deaf than adders to the voice of any true decision."
-Those who have cut themselves free from all inveterate habits and the world's ties, may still have their prejudices: but they are bound only by threads instead of by Their circle is widened, their liberty the greater, and their judgment free.
+Those who have cut themselves free from all inveterate habits and the world's ties, may still have their prejudices: but they are bound only by threads instead of by cables.
+Their circle is widened, their liberty the greater, and their judgment free.
 Men cannot help themselves.
 How can a man suspend his judgment on the wayside, when he is already thrust into a prison, and is taught to believe this prison to be a beautiful palace?
-He no more desires freedom, or can conceive a better state of things, or a higher truth, than the poor women you describe in a hareem.
+He no more desires freedom, or can conceive a better state of things, or a higher truth, than the poor women you describe in a harem.
 Rattling their own chains the while, it is odd to see how men compassionate others\ whom they see to be in bondage.
 A madman, who thinks himself made of glass, sees clearly enough the folly of one who declares himself Jesus Christ.
 But the folly which exists about freedom of will prevents men from acknowledging the entireness of this bondage, or from being startled at their own position.
-When we recognise the helplessness and dependence of men under various conditions of life, and habits of mind. we shall learn to sympathize with all, to bear with all, and deeply commiserate those who are disturbed. and awaking from a dream.
-If happiness be the end and aim of life, as some think, it seems to me that ecstacy is the highest state of enjoyment we are capable of; and had we been designed, and our happiness considered, I think we should have been left to the joys of ecstacy for ever, and each individual multiplied fifty million times, and to infinity.
+When we recognize the helplessness and dependence of men under various conditions of life, and habits of mind, we shall learn to sympathize with all, to bear with all, and deeply commiserate those who are disturbed, and awaking from a dream.
+If happiness be the end and aim of life, as some think, it seems to me that ecstasy is the highest state of enjoyment we are capable of; and had we been designed, and our happiness considered.
+I think we should have been left to the joys of ecstasy forever, and each individual multiplied fifty million times, and to infinity.
 This is not nonsense.
 Either the possibility or the benevolence must be limited, if happiness be not complete, continuous, and infinite.